Quillen (co)homology of divided power algebras over an operad: Introduction

-\textbf{II.
-Examples.} In Sections~\ref{sec:ExCom} and \ref{sec:ExLie}, we apply these constructions to the examples of classical divided power algebras, and of restricted Lie algebras, and recover known results.

-\textbf{III.
-Comparisons.} In Sections~\ref{sec:comp} to \ref{sec:Good}, we investigate different comparison maps induced by adjunctions, which allow us to compare our cohomology for $\Gamma(\P)$-algebras to more usual cohomology theories in certain categories of algebras.

-In \cref{sec:Amod}, we introduce a new notion of module over a $\Gamma(\P)$-algebra, and of abelian $\Gamma(\P)$-algebra, which corresponds to a module over the trivial (or terminal) $\Gamma(\P)$-algebra. \cref{sec:BeckModules} is devoted to the proof of the following result: \begin{theo*}[see \Cref{thm:Amodule}] The data of a Beck module over the $\Gamma(\P)$-algebra $A$ is equivalent to the data of an $A$-module as in \cref{def:Amodule}. \end{theo*} One side of the equivalence is obtained by building a new notion of semidirect product for $A$-modules.
+In Section~\ref{sec:Amod}, we introduce a new notion of module over a $\Gamma(\P)$-algebra, and of abelian $\Gamma(\P)$-algebra, which corresponds to a module over the trivial (or terminal) $\Gamma(\P)$-algebra.
+Section~\ref{sec:BeckModules} is devoted to the proof of the following result: \begin{theo*}[see Theorem~\ref{thm:Amodule}] The data of a Beck module over the $\Gamma(\P)$-algebra $A$ is equivalent to the data of an $A$-module as in Definition~\ref{def:Amodule}. \end{theo*} One side of the equivalence is obtained by building a semidirect product for $A$-modules.

-In \cref{sec:Universalalgebra}, we build a ring $\UU_{\Gamma(\P)}(A)$ which represents the operations defining the notion of an $A$-module.
-We obtain the following result: \begin{theo*}[See \Cref{thm:BeckMod}] The category of $A$-modules is equivalent to the category of left modules over $\UU_{\Gamma(\P)}(A)$. \end{theo*} In \cref{sec:derivations}, we identify Beck derivations in the category of $A$-modules, and we build an $A$-module $\Omega_{\Gamma(\P)}(A)$ which represents these derivations.
+In Section~\ref{sec:Universalalgebra}, we build a ring $\UU_{\Gamma(\P)}(A)$ which represents the operations that define an $A$-module.
+We obtain the following result: \begin{theo*}[See Theorem~\ref{thm:BeckMod}] The category of $A$-modules is equivalent to the category of left modules over $\UU_{\Gamma(\P)}(A)$. \end{theo*} In Section~\ref{sec:derivations}, we identify Beck derivations in the category of $A$-modules, and we construct an $A$-module $\Omega_{\Gamma(\P)}(A)$ which represents these derivations.

-Section \ref{sec:Quillencohomology} concludes our general theory by identifying the left adjoint functor to the functor which sends an $A$ module $M$ to the $\Gamma(\P)$-algebra over $A$ obtained by the semidirect product $A\ltimes M$ of $M$ by $A$.
+Section~\ref{sec:Quillencohomology} concludes our general theory by identifying the left adjoint functor to the functor which sends an $A$ module $M$ to the $\Gamma(\P)$-algebra over $A$ obtained by the semidirect product $A\ltimes M$ of $M$ by $A$.
 More precisely, we obtain: